 - Fiberglass are available in pre-set panels so less customization but easier construction.

-- Vinyl liners offer few limitations in shape and size, plus more variety in colors and patterns.
+- Vinyl liner pools offer few limitations in shape and size, plus more variety in colors and patterns.

 Inground pools are lovely features to add to your backyard, especially when paired with tile or patterned concrete surrounding.
 They add sophistication and a feeling of luxury to your space while also seamlessly blending in to the surroundings.